AdobeDocs/pass.en/help/authentication/entitlement-flow.md

 This document describes the basic entitlement flow from the Programmer's perspective.
 For information on features and use cases beyond the basic TVE integration covered here, see [Programmer use cases](/help/authentication/programmer-use-cases.md).

-Adobe Pass authentication mediates the entitlement flow between Programmers and MVPDs by providing secure, consistent interfaces for both parties.
-On the Programmer's side, Adobe Pass authentication provides two general types of entitlement interface:
+Adobe Pass Authentication mediates the entitlement flow between Programmers and MVPDs by providing secure, consistent interfaces for both parties.
+On the Programmer's side, Adobe Pass Authentication provides two general types of entitlement interface:

 1. AccessEnabler - A client component that provides a library of APIs for apps on devices that can render web pages (e.g., web apps, smartphone / tablet apps).
 2. Clientless API - RESTful web services for devices that cannot render web pages (e.g., set-top boxes, game consoles, smart TVs).
 The requirement for rendering web pages comes from the MVPD's requirement that users authenticate on the MVPD's website.

 In addition to the platform-neutral overview presented here, there is a Clientless API-specific overview here: Clientless API documentation.
 The AccessEnabler runs natively on supported platforms (AS / JS on Web, Objective-C on iOS, and Java on Android).
 The AccessEnabler APIs are consistent across the supported platforms.
 All of the platforms that do not support AccessEnabler use the same Clientless API.

-For both types of interface, Adobe Pass authentication securely mediates the entitlement flow between the Programmer's app and the user's MVPD:
+For both types of interface, Adobe Pass Authentication securely mediates the entitlement flow between the Programmer's app and the user's MVPD:

 ![](assets/prog-entitlement-flow.png)

-*Figure: Adobe Pass authentication Ecosystem*
+*Figure: Adobe Pass Authentication Ecosystem*

 >[!IMPORTANT]
 >
->Note in the diagram above that there is one part of the entitlement flow that does not go through Adobe Pass authentication servers: the MVPD login.
+>Note in the diagram above that there is one part of the entitlement flow that does not go through Adobe Pass Authentication servers: the MVPD login.
 Users must log on to their MVPD's login page.
 Because of this requirement, on devices that cannot render web pages, the Programmer's app must direct users to switch to a web-capable device to log in with their MVPD, after which they return to the original device for the remainder of the entitlement flow.

 ## Entitlement Flow {#entitlement-flow}